 Elder Law is defined by the client the attorney represents.
 The client is a senior citizen who has a range of needs, both legal and practical.
-While the variety of services offered by an elder law attorney depends on the law firm, elder law attorneys generally specialize in:
+While the variety of services offered by an elder specialist attorney depends on the law firm, among the many issues that are addressed these attorneys generally specialize in:

 - Medicaid Asset Protection / Avoidance of Spousal Impoverishment

 - Medicaid and PASSPORT Application Filing

 - Estate Planning, including Trusts and Administration of Trusts

 - Estate Administration and Probation of Estate

 - Medicare and Social Security Claims